 Dickinson College will maintain the records identified in this section of this policy for a period of seven (7) years.
 The records maintained shall be kept confidential and not disclosed, except as permitted or required by law.
-The records may be maintained in paper and/or digital files.
+The records may be maintained in paper or digital files.

-In connection with each Report and Formal Complaint, the College will maintain the following records, to the extent they exist:
+In connection with each Report and each Formal Complaint, the College will maintain the following records, to the extent they exist:

-- Documentation of any Report of alleged Sexual Harassment; - Documentation of any Supportive Measures or of no Supportive Measures are provides, the reasons why and an
+- · Documentation of any Report of alleged Sexual Harassment. - · Documentation of any Supportive Measures or if no Supportive Measures are provided, the reasons why and an explanation of how the College's response was not clearly unreasonable. - · The Formal Complaint. - · Documentary evidence gathered in the course of an investigation and photographs or descriptions of nondocumentary evidence gathered in the course of an investigation. - · Written responses of the parties provided prior the finalization of the investigative report. - The Investigation Packet.

-- explanation of how the College's response was not clearly unreasonable; - the Formal Complaint - documentary evidence gathered in the course of an investigation and photographs or descriptions of nondocumentary evidence gathered in the course of an investigation; - written responses of the parties provided prior the finalization of the investigative report; - the Investigation Packet; - the audio recording, audiovisual recording, or transcript of any Live Hearing; - the Written Determination; - any Appeal and Written Appeal Decision; - records of the sanctions and/or remedies; - records of any other steps taken to restore or preserve equal access to the College's education program or activity, - any written agreement of an informal resolution; and - a statement documenting the basis for the College's conclusion that its response to a report or Formal Complaint was not deliberately indifferent.
+- · The audio recording, audiovisual recording, or transcript of any Live Hearing. - · The Written Determination. - · Any Appeal and Written Appeal Decision. - ·Records of the sanctions and/or remedies. - · Records of any other steps taken to restore or preserve equal access to the College's education program or activity, - · Any written agreement of an informal resolution; and - · A statement documenting the basis for the College's conclusion that its response to a report or Formal Complaint was not deliberately indifferent.

-The College shall also maintain all materials used to train its Title IX Coordinators, Investigators, Decision-makers, and Conciliators and a copy of each version of its policy on Title IX Sexual Harassment
+The College shall also maintain all materials used to train its Title IX Coordinators, Investigators, Decision-makers, and Facilitators and a copy of each version of its policy on Title IX Sexual Harassment.

-Title IX Investigation and Determination Records: Complainants and Respondents can request and receive a copy of materials that the requesting party provided that is related to their Title IX investigation and determination, including, but not limited to a copy of the Investigative packet and any appeal materials.
-Complainants and Respondents may request to inspect and review the Hearing recording, if any.
+Complainants and Respondents can request and receive a copy of materials that the requesting Party provided that is related to their Title IX investigation and determination, including, but not limited to a copy of the Investigation Packet and evidence and any appeal materials.
+Complainants and Respondents may request to inspect and review the Hearing recording.
 Complainants and Respondents may make the request by contacting the Title IX Coordinator.

-Complainants and Respondents will permitted to request and receive a copy of materials that the requesting Party provided and interview transcripts from interviews with which the requesting Party participated - subject to the College records retention policy.
+Complainants and Respondents will be permitted to request and receive a copy of materials that the requesting Party provided and interview transcripts from interviews with which the requesting Party participated - subject to the College records retention policy.
 Note, however, that Parties and witnesses will be given an opportunity to object to disclosure of any material and may be required to sign a document authorizing release of their information.

 Complainants and Respondents may request a copy of these materials by contacting the Title IX Coordinator and by signing a release form for the Title IX Investigation and outcomes in the Title IX Coordinator's Office.
 The College maintains the right to redact personally identifiable information from any document or record, and to refrain from disclosing drafts and work product that are not the final investigative report, and any other document or record in order to maintain compliance with applicable laws.
-These records are maintained in compliance with the College's Records Retention Policy.
-The rights of Parties to cases currently ongoing or previously adjudicated will be governed by the Policy then in effect at that specific time the case was initiated, unless both Parties agree to be governed by a later amendment to the Policy.

-Study Abroad and Student Conduct Records: Students who declare an interest in studying abroad are subject to conduct record checks.
-Information that will be shared with the Center for Global Study and Engagement includes, but is not limited to, notice of a pending formal grievance complaint and process and determination of a violation(s) of the Sexual Harassment and Misconduct Policy.
+Study Abroad and Student Conduct Records

+Students who declare an interest in studying abroad are subject to conduct record checks.
+Information that will be shared with the Center for Global Study and Engagement includes, but is not limited to, notice of a pending formal grievance complaint and process and determination of a violation(s) of the Title IX Policy.
 It is within the sole discretion of the College to determine whether a student who has violated College policy is eligible to study abroad.
 Consideration and qualification for study abroad are not disciplinary determinations but may be affected by a student's conduct record.